College Delta (1897)

 Brooks’ Addition to College Delta (1899)

 Charles S. Brooks was foreman of the M.A.C.
 Experiment Station poultry department from April 1895 to June 1899.
-It was a busy four years for Brooks, beyond his duties representing the College at poultry shows across the state.
+Those four years were a busy time for Brooks, beyond his duties representing the College at poultry shows across the state.
 A widower, in 1896 he married his second wife Hannah McKenzie.
 He (or they; it is unclear when) acquired the land between Collegeville and the Delta and built a home at the southeast corner of the property, later numbered as 320 Michigan Avenue (approximately where the Campus View Apartments stand today).
 Then, with the lots of College Delta selling quickly, in April 1899 they platted this addition on most of the property—the easternmost portion was reserved for the Brooks, part of which soon became the site of Central School.
 Louis Street is named for Charles’ son Louis C. Brooks (M.A.C. ’92), and has since been converted into a cul-de-sac.
 Empire Avenue was renamed Elm Place by 1915.
 Prospect Street was changed to Oakhill Avenue following the creation of College Heights, and later became Hillcrest Drive.7

 The plat fulfilled an unmet demand that was partly caused by the recently extended streetcar line—within five months all but one of the Brooks Addition lots had been sold.
 His employment term with the College having expired, Charles and Hannah moved to Saginaw to be near her family, and rented the house on Michigan Avenue to Martin D. Atkins, Assistant Professor of Physics and Electrical Engineering.8